How to celebrate in style along the Brisbane River this New Years.

 It also lights up every New Year’s Eve with a spectacular fireworks display and a range of activities and parties for young and old.

-Where are the best spots to watch the fireworks?
+Where are the best spots to watch the New Year's Eve fireworks?

 - South Bank Parklands.
 This is one of the closest spots to the fireworks on New Year's Eve.
-It fills up quickly, so be sure to turn up early.
+It fills up quickly, so turn up early.
 Glass, metal cutlery, bikes, pets and alcohol are not allowed.

 - Highgate Hills.
-The grassy knolls of Highgate Hills are more chilled out but still offer excellent views of the show.
+The grassy knolls of Highgate Hills are more chill but still offer excellent views of the show.

 - Mount Coot-tha.
 The iconic Mount Coot-tha is an unbeatable vantage point due to its height.
-Feel like you’re eye-to-eye with the display and enjoy a panoramic view of the whole city.
+You'll feel like you’re eye-to-eye with the display and enjoy a panoramic view of the whole city from here.